-Rheumatoid Arthritis symptoms don’t play by the rules
+Rheumatoid Arthritis flare symptoms don’t play by the rules

-As I’ve mentioned before on the blog, my joints did not read any Rheumatoid Arthritis books before I got RA.
-I had no idea which joints were supposed to be my Rheumatoid Arthritis joints and which were supposed to be my “healthy” joints.
+As I’ve mentioned before on the blog, my joints did not read any rheumatoid arthritis books before I got RA.
+I had no idea which joints were supposed to be my rheumatoid arthritis joints and which were supposed to be my “healthy” joints.
 I didn’t study for my blood tests either.
-No, the Rheumatoid Arthritis had a mind of its own and it did not always obey those moldy ol’ American College of Rheumatology Rheumatoid Arthritis guidelines.
+No, the rheumatoid arthritis had a mind of its own and it did not always obey those moldy ol’ American College of Rheumatology Rheumatoid Arthritis guidelines.
 What are the rules for rheumatoid arthritis flare?

 Again, like most of you, I went to the doctor.
 I don’t mean my rheumatologist – I mean Dr. Google.
 I found journal articles, abstracts, blogs, and forums.
 But, I was puzzled there, too.
 Everywhere, I read the word “flare.”